 Student Engagement Workgroup for Advancing Public Safety Diversity, Inclusion and Engagement Goals

-The purpose of the Student Engagement Workgroup is for students to work collaboratively alongside the Office of Public Safety (OPS) to advance existing and ongoing diversity, inclusion and engagement goals developed in coordination with the Office of Human Resources through a series of workshops during the fall 2016 semester.
+The purpose of the Student Engagement Workgroup is for students to work collaboratively alongside the Office of Public Safety (OPS) to advance existing and ongoing diversity, inclusion and engagement goals developed in coordination with the Office of Human Resources through a series of workshops during the academic year.
 Please click here to view the Diversity, Inclusion & Engagement Goals.

 The group’s agenda is set on generating ideas and initiatives for bringing Public Safety and our student body together, with focus on select student groups, such as our diverse populations on campus.
 Public Safety’s three-prong Diversity, Inclusion and Engagement plan is the centerpiece for our conversations, with an emphasis on engaging champions across campus for ideas and collaboration in each/any of the goal areas: (1) Engagement; (2) Communication; and (3) Education.